-Cathedrals and churches in the diocese are starting to put out the bunting and welcome mats for this year’s Tour de Yorkshire which for two days, Saturday April 29 and Sunday 30 April will criss-cross the diocese passing by many parish churches enroute.
+Cathedrals and churches in the diocese are putting out the bunting and welcome mats for this year’s Tour de Yorkshire which for two days, Saturday April 29 and Sunday 30 April, will criss-cross the diocese, passing by many parish churches enroute.

 Two giant yellow jerseys and plenty of yellow and blue bunting now decorate the tower and precinct of Bradford Cathedral where Day Three (Sunday 30 April) begins.
 Cathedral bell ringers will ring the riders out on race day, and the Cathedral is inviting visitors to come and enjoy the grounds, the only green space in the city centre.

 The Dean of Bradford, the Very Revd Jerry Lepine said “Bradford can sometimes be a bit shy about itself but the Tour gives the city a fabulous opportunity to celebrate all that is good about this place.
 People will be surprised at the welcome and wonderful buildings, and vibrancy they will find and the Cathedral, on the hill looking over the city, will be playing its full part in what will be a memorable occasion for the city.”

 At Ripon Cathedral, in Day Two, April 29th , a pop up cafe will run from 12 noon until 3.30pm between the Women's race and Tour de Yorkshire race with free guided tours.

 Please send us pictures and news of your preparations.
 Email email@example.com